djzeratul/ns-pebble-plain/README.md

 * Pure HTML, no CSS or JS.
 * Auto-refreshes every 60s (via `<meta refresh>`).
 * Works in Opera Mini / very old phones.

----

-Want me to pre-fill these files with your GitHub username and a sample Nightscout URL so you can just paste them?